WilliamC07/MKS22X-GroupProj/README.md

 Peihua Huang:
 5/6/19: Moving LivingRock (bounces off wall)
 5/7/19: Implemented the rock changes, updated setup
-5/8/19: Fixed loading images for Ball and LivingRock, changing the path of LivingRock
+5/8/19: Fixed loading images for Ball and LivingRock, changing the path of LivingRock into a spiral and kept LivingRock on the screen

 Fakharyar Khan:
 5/6/19: Display Rock (multiple shapes)